Ed Godfrey: People hired or promoted by Godfrey

 Godfrey had the ability to spot talent early in a job applicant's career.
 Among the many he hired over four decades include the following:

-Allison Bell • Professor, Ivy Tech Community College in Muncie, IndianaGodfrey hired her as a WAVE News stand-up reporter.
+Allison Bell – Professor, Ivy Tech Community College in Muncie, IndianaGodfrey hired her as a WAVE News stand-up reporter.
 Bell then co-hosted the WAVE 3 Sunrise morning show.
 Remembering Godfrey, Bell said, "I wouldn't have ended up in Louisville without his faith in my work and his gruff, marine-style, professional critiques and support!".

-Linda Broadus • former corporate spokesperson for Toyota Manufacturing U.S.A.Broadus was a newsroom researcher for WAVE News' investigative reports.
+Linda Broadus – former corporate spokesperson for Toyota Motor Manufacturing Kentucky.Broadus was a newsroom researcher for WAVE News' investigative reports.
 Godfrey later promoted her to Noon and evening news producer at WAVE.
 "I like to promote from within", Godfrey said.
 "I looked around and thought she might do all right".
 After WAVE TV, Broadus worked for Humana, was an aide to Senator Mitch McConnell and an aide to Kentucky Governor Steve Beshear.

-Robin Chapman • news anchor, reporter, author, historianGodfrey hired Chapman at KGW as a reporter in 1974.
-Chapman was promoted to weekend anchor, co-anchor and anchor of the Evening nightly feature news program in Portland.
+Robin Chapman – news anchor, reporter, author, historianGodfrey hired Chapman at KGW as a reporter in 1974.
+Chapman was promoted to weekend anchor, co-anchor and anchor of the Evening nightly feature news program in Portland, Oregon.
 Chapman worked at the NBC-TV station in San Francisco, and later moved on to WJLA-TV, the ABC affiliate in Washington, D.C.
 She later worked as national correspondent for Group W TV.
 Chapman is also the author of five books.

-Greg Donaldson • currently Senior Vice President of Corporate and Marketing Communications for the American Heart AssociationGodfrey hired Donaldson as a political beat reporter at WAVE TV.
+Greg Donaldson – currently Senior Vice President of Corporate and Marketing Communications for the American Heart Association.Godfrey hired Donaldson as a political beat reporter at WAVE TV.

-Patricia Joy • first woman to join the National Press Photographers' Association.Godfrey hired Joy as a news photographer at KGW.
+Patricia Joy – first woman to join the National Press Photographers Association.Godfrey hired Joy as a news photographer at KGW.
 Joy was later Director of Radio Programming, Oregon Public Broadcasting.

-John Lansing • currently president and CEO of National Public Radio.
+John Lansing – American journalist and broadcaster, former president and CEO of National Public Radio.
 Earlier in his career, Lansing had served as the first chief executive officer and Director of the U.S. Agency for Global Media, President of Scripps Networks and President and chief executive officer of Cable & Telecommunications Association for Marketing.In 1980, Godfrey hired Lansing as WAVE TV's chief news photographer.
 Godfrey later named Lansing managing editor.

-Ron Regan • NewsChannel 5's chief investigative reporter in Cleveland, Ohio.
+Ron Regan – NewsChannel 5's chief investigative reporter in Cleveland, Ohio.

 In 2011, Regan received the George Foster Peabody Award for Excellence after uncovering the link between radiation exposure and cancer among veterans.

-Mike Sullivan • Broadcast journalist and Executive Producer of Special Projects, PBS' FRONTLINE.One of Godfrey's news and documentary cameramen at KGW-TV, Sullivan moved on to Minneapolis' WCCO-TV as executive producer of WCCO's investigative I-Team and co-produced four FRONTLINE projects before joining the series.
+Michael Sullivan – Broadcast journalist and Executive Producer of Special Projects, PBS' FRONTLINE.One of Godfrey's news and documentary cameramen at KGW-TV, Sullivan moved on to Minneapolis' WCCO-TV as executive producer of WCCO's investigative I-Team and co-produced four FRONTLINE projects before joining the series.
 Sullivan earned dozens of national awards including Alfred I. duPont–Columbia University Awards, Emmy Awards and Peabody Awards.

-Nel Taylor • Chief Communication Officer, ResCareGodfrey hired Taylor as WAVE TV's investigative reporter.
+Nel Taylor – Chief Communication Officer, ResCareGodfrey hired Taylor as WAVE TV's investigative reporter.
 She was known on-air as the WAVE 3 News TroubleShooter for over 12 years.